sheamusorman/ML-Page-Evictor/README.md

 ### Reasoning

-1. No Necessity modify a kernal
+1. No necessity modify a kernel
-2. Decently easily implementable simulator
+2. More easily implementable simulator
 3. Recreateable standard policies for comparison
 4. No worrying about race conditions!
 5. Concrete and clear reward system for the model's training